opencaesar/opencaesar.github.io/_events/2024-04-25-onto-Nexus-Forum-2025.md

 Drinks and light refreshments will be provided on both days.
 Lunch will be the responsibility of attendees and can be purchased from the JPL cafeteria.

 In person attendees will be taken on a 1h tour of the JPL campus on both days during the mid day break (see agenda below).
-Different sights will be visited on each day.
+Different sites will be visited on each day.

 ## Call for Presentations